IABTechLab/uid2docs/README.md

 ## Roles

-UID2 Participants must chose a predefined Role (or Roles) based on how they will be leveraging UID2.
+UID2 Participants must choose a predefined Role (or Roles) based on how they will be leveraging UID2.
 The Role determines how a given UID2 Participant interacts with the UID2 System and the workflows (outlined below) they follow.
 The role also determines their code of conduct requirements and correspond compliance checks.

-UID2 Particiapants can play more than one role.
+UID2 Participants can play more than one role.

 **Publisher:** Consumer facing websites, mobile apps, or CV apps with authenticated PII.

-**Advertiser:** Brands with first party consumer data tied to PII.
+**Advertiser:** Brands with first-party consumer data tied to PII.

 **DSP:** Software platforms for purchasing advertising bid requests in advertising exchanges.

-**Data Provider:** Licensor of data based products for cross device capabilities, targeting, and measurement with access to PII.
+**Data Provider:** Licensor of data-based products for cross-device capabilities, targeting, and measurement with access to PII.

-**Operator:** Entity that hosts and runs the API to processes PII into UID2s; can limit availability to internal PII (Closed Operator) or allow for third party availability (Open Operator)
+**Operator:** Entity that hosts and runs the API to process PII into UID2s; can limit availability to internal PII (Closed Operator) or allow for third-party availability (Open Operator)

 ## Components